Wtower/express-experiment/README.md

     npm install -S bookshelf knex sqlite3 checkit moment node_modules/.bin/knex init

-The last one creates a `knexfile.js`.
+The last one creates a `knexfile.js`, which needs to be updated with connection settings.
 Then add a directory `services\` and files `index.js` and `bookshelf.js`.
 Initialisation happens in bookshelf.

-Edit knexfile and bookshelf files configuration.
-(Note: test to remove repeating configuration from bookshelf to see if knexfile covers it).
+Then create a subdirectory `migrations` and run

+    node_modules/.bin/knex migrate:make user

+Edit the newly created file in migrations and then:

+    node_modules/.bin/knex migrate:latest

+Then create the routes and views in `routes/index.js` and `views/`.

+Notice: Bookshelf should be initialised once, if console logs more than one init then move require to app.js.

 Useful links